mysteryx93/Modern.Net-Tutorial/8_Deployment.md

 - [publish-win](https://github.com/mysteryx93/HanumanInstituteApps/blob/master/Publish/publish-win)
 - [publish-win-all](https://github.com/mysteryx93/HanumanInstituteApps/blob/master/Publish/publish-win-all)

-This will create a ZIP file with your binaries.
+This will create a ZIP file with your binaries plus a Setup file.
 One file for x86, and one file for x64.

-TODO: You could use [Inno Setup](https://jrsoftware.org/isinfo.php) to create an installer.
-(You can post the instructions if you do so)

 ### Linux (x64, arm64)

+For Linux, you *must* build it in Linux; or in WSL.

 For Linux, the best option is to publish an [AppImage](https://appimage.org/).
 It creates a single file that runs on every Linux distro.
 You can also post your project on [AppImageHub](https://www.appimagehub.com/).

-You *must* build it in Linux; or in WSL.
-[Publish-AppImage](https://github.com/kuiperzone/Publish-AppImage) is a script that will do the job for you.
-You'll need [publish-appimage](https://github.com/kuiperzone/Publish-AppImage/blob/main/publish-appimage) in your `Publish` folder and [publish-appimage.conf](https://github.com/kuiperzone/Publish-AppImage/blob/main/publish-appimage.conf) in your project folder.

-I then got these scripts:
+Other options supported by PupNet Deploy are DBP, RPM and Flatpak.

+Here's my script for Linux
 - [publish-linux](https://github.com/mysteryx93/HanumanInstituteApps/blob/master/Publish/publish-linux)
 - [publish-linux-all](https://github.com/mysteryx93/HanumanInstituteApps/blob/master/Publish/publish-linux-all)